The Takelma Tribe Today

 Although there were small numbers of settlers in the region as early as the late 1820s to the late 1840s, it wasn't until gold was discovered in the Rogue Valley in 1851 that a flood of prospectors and settlers came into the area.
 Their incentive was also bolstered by the 1850 Oregon Donation Land Act (ODLA) that offered "free land claims."
-A settler and his wife could claim one square mile (640 acres).
+A settler could claim one square mile (640 acres).
 Prior to 1851, conflicts between the settlers and Indians were limited to brief attacks on livestock herders and immigrants along the Oregon California Trail (Beckham 1993:65-68).
 However, the larger floods of prospectors to southwest Oregon created the beginning of serious conflict between the Native groups inhabiting the region and the settlers.

 As the settler population continued to increase, their desire to own land and control the natural resources on the land also increased.
 Fences were built around lands the Indians had lived on and maintained for thousands of years.
 Mining and settlement disturbed the natural environment, depleting and killing the natural resources the Native Americans relied upon for food.
 Mining run-off clouded and choked the streams killing the salmon and lamprey.
 The settlers' hogs were allowed to run wild eating the acorns and rooting up camas bulbs.
 Cows trampled root crops.
 The settlers hunted extensively, decimating the deer and elk populations.
 Southwest Oregon was rich with resources when the settlers arrived and to them, the Native populations were an obstacle in their ability to settle in the region.